MelissaMMDP/webstorm-templates/README.md

 To use the new live templates simply open a new JavaScript file and type the following abbreviations followed by a `TAB`:

     ```javascript
-    ngcontroller // Creates an Angular controller
+    ngcontroller // creates an Angular controller
-    ngdirective  // Creates an Angular directive
+    ngdirective  // creates an Angular directive
-    ngfactory    // Creates an Angular factory
+    ngfactory    // creates an Angular factory
-    ngmodule     // Creates an Angular module
+    ngmodule     // creates an Angular module
-    ngservice    // Creates an Angular service
+    ngservice    // creates an Angular service
-    ngfilter     // Creates an Angular filter
+    ngfilter     // creates an Angular filter
     ```

 **[Back to top](#table-of-contents)**